-Glenn Keys is the co-founder and co-Executive Chairman of Canberra-based Aspen Medical, one of the world’s leading providers of outsourced healthcare solutions.
+Glenn Keys is the founder and Executive Chairman of Canberra-based Aspen Medical, one of the world’s leading providers of outsourced healthcare solutions.
 Prior to building and leading businesses in the private sector, Glenn had a distinguished career in the Australian Defence Force (ADF).
 His service saw him undertake a range of tasks from training to test flying and engineering to logistics support for Army aircraft.

-In 2003, Glenn founded Aspen Medical with his long-time friend, Dr Andrew Walker.
-A decade on and Aspen Medical has a team of over 2,000 and operates across 3 continents and 14 countries, from Australasia, the Pacific Rim, the Middle East, Africa, the USA and the UK.
+Glenn founded Aspen Medical in 2003, and over a decade on, Aspen Medical has a team of over 2,000 and operates across 3 continents and 14 countries, from Australasia, the Pacific Rim, the Middle East, Africa, the USA and the UK.

 A passionate advocate of business having a Social Purpose, Glenn has placed social responsibility and community involvement at the heart of Aspen Medical’s culture.
 A percentage of the company’s profits are allocated to the Aspen Foundation, which was established in 2009 and today is dedicated to the rackling health issues that are often forgotten or missed by larger campaigns.
 For example the Foundation has been involved in the eradication of the eye disease Trachoma as well as scabies in remote Indigenous communities in Australia.